HISTORY

 2021

 On August 29, the 16th anniversary of Hurricane Katrina, Hurricane Ida makes landfall in Lafourche Parish as a Category 4 storm, becoming the second-most damaging and intense hurricane in Louisiana history, with maximum sustained winds of 150 mph at landfall.
-Hurricane Ida puts the improved Larose to Golden Meadow Hurricane Protection System to the ultimate test, which is passes with minimal overtopping, no levee or structural failures, and no water in homes or businesses from coastal flooding.
+Hurricane Ida puts the improved Larose to Golden Meadow Hurricane Protection System to the ultimate test, which it passes with minimal overtopping, no levee or structural failures, and no water in homes or businesses from coastal flooding.

 Improvements to the South Lafourche Levee System after Hurricane Katrina prevent flooding to the Delta Farms Community in Larose